petersilva/drobo-utils/README.txt

 By default, Drobo creates a separate 'disk' visible to the computer for every 2 Terabytes (TiB) of parity-protected capacity on the unit.
 The natural usage that a drobo invites in users is to have a single, large device covering all the data on device.
-For example, on Mac OS/X, users often create 16 TB LUNS on HPFS.
+For example, on Mac OS/X, users often create 16 TB LUNS on HFS.
 This allows all the storage to fit on one large pool.
 The downside of larger LUNS has to do with startup time, and the time to perform a file system check.

-Under Linux unfortunately, If you have a first generation Drobo, you should limit the volume size to 2 TiB[#gen12TB]_.
+Under Linux unfortunately, If you have a first generation Drobo, you should limit the volume size to 2 TiB[#gen12TiB]_.
 It is hoped, but not confirmed, that later products support LUNS larger than 2 TiB on Linux.
 Drobom view therefore limits lunsize to 2 TiB for the moment.
 The command line interface can be used to create larger LUNS, at your own risk...